-Balls get thrown at you from every direction–constantly–and even though you know you shouldn’t take your eye off the ball, you can’t help but hear your kids screaming for more hot dogs while your “mind’s eye” tells you that if you could just “rip and grip” faster you might actually enjoy baseball AND lose 10 pounds.
+Balls get thrown at you from every direction – constantly – and even though you know you shouldn’t take your eye off the ball, it's easy to get distracted by your kids screaming for more hot dogs.

-But I’ll be honest with you.
+And I’ll be honest with you.
 For the past 10 1/2 years, my marriage has felt pretty easy.
-It seemed like things kept getting better with each kid we added on (I know, right?) so I guess that’s why we let our guards down.
+It seemed like things kept getting better with each kid we added on (I know, right?).
+So I guess that’s why we let our guards down.
 And then faster than we thought possible, the balls of life shot straight at us.

-Depression, anxiety, and yuck hit us in the chest, the gut, until eventually we felt trapped and tied with our hands behind our backs.
+Depression, anxiety, and yuck hit us in the chest until eventually we felt trapped with our hands tied behind our backs.

 On the good days, I felt like I was on a looooooong road trip; on the bad days, I just didn’t feel like “this” was what I had signed up for.
 I prayed, of course, but when things didn’t get better right away I started questioning the very foundation I was standing on.
-This is NOT a funny place to be in, mind you.
-No matter how much you like Zoolander.
+This is NOT a fun place to be in, no matter how much you like Zoolander!

 BUT, I do believe that God can use our hardship for good, so naturally he has taught me a few things.
-And while I still haven’t figured it all out, I would like to humbly share what I’ve learned anyway.
-I pray it may be an encouragement to you and your spouse.
+And while I still haven’t figured it all out, I would like to humbly share what I’ve learned this year.
+I pray it's an encouragement to you and your spouse..